 3. 86% Of Millennials Turn To YouTube For Food & Beverage-Related Tips.
 Serve Them Your Products Via Vlogs, Tutorials Or Ads.

 YouTube enjoys a great following among food & beverage customers.
 Whether they are seeking culinary tutorials or reaction-video entertainment, this audience is highly engaged – an ideal opportunity to gain more eyes and dollars for your brand.

-You can incorporate video, or more specifically, YouTube marketing into your digital strategy via:
+You can incorporate video, or more specifically, YouTube food and beverage marketing into your digital strategy via:

 - Owned channels to distribute culinary tips and campaigns

-- YouTuber partnerships for endorsements and follower base growth
+- YouTube partnerships for endorsements and follower base growth

 - Ads for greater brand awareness among target demographics

-Video can help your food & beverage brand to:
+Video can help your food & beverage marketing efforts: